Seattle family Barista FIRE: can one parent go part-time?

 Compare the variants →

-1. If one parent reduces hours, how much does the safe retirement spending drop (in today's dollars)?
+1. If one parent reduces hours, how much does the sustainable retirement spending drop (in today's dollars)?

 2. Is a staged shift (delay the downshift) a better compromise than an immediate cut?